MirrorNetworking/Mirror/README.md

 Mirror has very poor error handling.
 Many methods return true/false to indicate success/failure and use Debug.LogError to report errors.
 Since day 1, C# has had a much better mechanism to handle abnormal conditions: Exceptions.
 Methods in MirrorNG should either succeed or throw exceptions if something is wrong with full explanation.
 This lets the developer catch the exception and take action:  display an error message to the user, report it to your servers, report it to google play, etc...

+Mirror is distributed in the unity asset store and github.
+Both of these are majorly inconvenient to work with when you want to stay up to date.
+I am developing a game,  and I spent significant amount of time just updating Mirror in my game.
+Fortunately Unity has a new mechanism that eliminates most of the pain:  Unity Package Manager.
+There has been resistance in Mirror to distribute it using UPM.

 I want to adhere as much as possible to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 Many things in Mirror do not.

 Mirror has it's own code conventions based on one person's preference.
 I would rather follow official [C# code conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
 Anybody that speaks C# should feel right at home with this code.